leeshhi/shaggy-docs/docs/suggestions.md

 <!-- tabs:end -->

 ## Making Suggestions
+?> Should be public, but can be limited to a certain channel.
 <!-- tabs:start -->
 <!-- tab:Slash Commands -->
 Anyone can use the `suggest` command to make suggestions.